TPei/support-juniors/companies.md

 **3. Amount juniors:**
 1

 **4. Stack & main technologies:**
 [In detail](http://www.ikusei.de/agentur/blog/our-tech-stack)
 Ruby, Rails, MySQL, JS with React.js, Atlassian solutions (Jira, Confluence, Hipchat etc.)

 **5. How do you support juniors?
-If you have no juniors, how do you want to support them in the future?** (e.g. learning sessions, pair programming)
+If you have no juniors, how do you want to support them in the future?**
 We do pair programming with juniors, try to keep the wiki up-to-date with helpful things and are open for/encourage questions.
 There is a more-or-less weekly show and tell.

-**6. Did you or your team participate in any beginner/junior support event?** e.g. coaching at Rails Girls etc.
+**6. Did you or your team participate in any beginner/junior support event?**
 One of us coaches at Rails Girls events.

-**7. Does your company support taking work time off for educational reasons?** (e.g. can a junior approach someone in the team whenever there are problems or help is needed?)
+**7. Does your company support taking work time off for educational reasons?**
 There is always time for asking questions or pair programming on problems.
 If you have something on your mind just approach someone or yell into the room (or curse if necessary! :-] ) and someone will answer.

 ---